Introduction to Pathetic Fallacy

 Definition of Pathetic Fallacy in Simple terms

-Pathetic fallacy is a figure of speech or phrase that is used in a non-literary way to produce a specific effect.
-The pathetic fall occurs when inanimate objects, animals, or natural elements are treated as they are able to experience emotions.
+Pathetic fallacy is a figure of speech or phrase that is used in a non-literary way to produce a specific effect. he pathetic fall occurs when inanimate objects, animals, or natural elements are treated as they are able to experience emotions.
 In the example above, the weather is described with human emotions to reflect the mood of a character or create an environment.

-Pathetic fallacy is often used to describe the environment by projecting emotions onto nature.
-That’s why in novels we often encounter cruel thunderstorms, mournful birdsong, and smiling flowers.
+Pathetic fallacy is often used to describe the environment by projecting emotions onto nature. hatβs why in novels we often encounter cruel thunderstorms, mournful birdsong, and smiling flowers.
 Non-human elements can be treated as characters to underscore what is going on in the story.

-The term "pathetic" in this context is not used in its general negative sense; Instead, it belongs to the word "pathos", which means emotion.
+he term "pathetic" in this context is not used in its general negative sense; Instead, it belongs to the word "pathos", which means emotion.
 Similarly, here the word "fall" means mythology (ie, the sun really does not smile) and not a defective argument.
 If taken literally, a pathetic decline will be an argument error, but it is not how they are used.

-The authors of the styles use a pathetic decline to deepen emotional resonance, develop tone, and outline character development.
+he authors of the styles use a pathetic decline to deepen emotional resonance, develop tone, and outline character development.
 Here are some reasons:

-The pathetic collapse character makes a symbiotic relationship between emotions and environment, making the readers feel what the character feels..
+he pathetic collapse character makes a symbiotic relationship between emotions and environment, making the readers feel what the character feels..

 Example: As his grief was handled, the sky became gray and cool.